Welcome to today's edition of the Rush 24-7 podcast.

 It's getting tiresome.

-And Jeb Bush within two hours apologized and essentially asked for forgiveness and a chance to restate it.
+And Jeb Bush, within two hours, apologized and essentially asked for forgiveness and a chance to restate it.

-Way to go, way for changing the subject, way to take Jeb down, way to do all just and there was no reason to apologize.
+And the Democrat media is out there applauding Mrs. Clinton way to go, way for changing the subject, way to take Jeb down, way to do all.

 He said something, in fact, that a lot of Republican voters believe.

-I mean, we'll illustrate all this as the program unfolds before your very eyes and ears today.
+And we will illustrate all this as the program unfolds before your very eyes and ears today.

 Now the FBI supposedly investigating her server.

-I got a I got a note from my friend Andy McCarthy today.
+I got a note from my friend Andy McCarthy today.

 He's getting really frustrated overall.

-He said, What do you mean investigate the server?
+He said, what do you mean, investigate the server?

-He needs to seize the damn thing.
+To seize the damn thing.

 They need to seize the server.

-This is not about examining documents, this is about examining her behavior.
+This is about examining her behavior.

-This is what she what do you mean want to see the server, seize the damn thing?
+Want to see the server, seize the damn thing.

 So we'll get into that.

-Uh and of course, the the big Republican debates.
+And of course, the big Republican debates.

 Did you know there are two debates tomorrow, Mr. Snerdley?

-And that's at the I did too.
+And that's that I did too.

 I wanted Carly to be in it.